altrim/ember-cli-tooltipster/README.md

 If a tooltip is open while its content is updated, play a subtle animation when the content changes.

+### icon
+Type: `String, jQuery object`

+Default: `(?)`

+If using the iconDesktop or iconTouch options, this sets the content for your icon.

+### iconCloning
+Type: `Boolean`
+Default: `true`

+If you provide a jQuery object to the 'icon' option, this sets if it is a clone of this object that should actually be used.

+### iconDesktop
+Type: `Boolean`
+Default: `false`

+Generate an icon next to your content that is responsible for activating the tooltip on non-touch devices.

+### iconTouch
+Type: `Boolean`
+Default: `false`

+Generate an icon next to your content that is responsible for activating the tooltip on touch devices (tablets, phones, etc).

+### iconTheme
+Type: `CSS class`
+Default: `tooltipster-icon`

+If using the iconDesktop or iconTouch options, this sets the class on the icon (used to style the icon).

 ## Advanced Options

-To be able to use the advanced options you need to [extend the component](#extend) and implement the functions.
+To be able to use the advanced options you need to [extend the component](#extending-the-component) and implement the functions.
 For more information check the examples on [Tooltipster Docs](http://iamceege.github.io/tooltipster/#options)

 ### functionInit
 Type: `Function`